4. Solve the model, asking for an unique solution

 Congratulations!
 You have now learned how to:

-3. Use the Qaekwy engine to find a valid solution.
+- Solving the model to find a valid solution.

 This is the foundation of all work done in constraint programming and optimization.
-Happy modeling!
+Happy modelling!